MaemoonFarooq/Amazon-Dataset-Mining/README.md

 # **MongoDB**

-MongoDB is used for data storage.
+MongoDB atlas is used for cloud data storage.
 Three collections have been made to store individual data produced for each algorithm.

 # **Bash Script**
 Bash script also created which upon executing would start all Hadoop and Kafka services.